CreaMK864/CISC3003_Team09_Project/prompt_plan.md

 1. Create new HTML pages for:
    - Conversation History: Displays a list of past conversations with infinite scrolling, inline renaming, and deletion (with confirmation).
-   - User Profile: Displays and allows editing of the user’s profile (display name, profile picture, email, password).
+   - User Profile: Displays and allows editing of the user's profile (display name, profile picture, email, password).
    - Subscription Simulation: Shows static subscription details and current status.
    - Settings/Configuration: Provides basic settings like language preference or notification toggles.
 2. Update the sidebar or main navigation on each page to allow seamless navigation between pages.